mikel-brostrom/boxmot/README.md

 ## Introduction

 This repository contains a moded version of PyTorch YOLOv5 (https://github.com/ultralytics/yolov5).
 It filters out every detection that is not a person.
 The detections of persons are then passed to a Deep Sort algorithm (https://github.com/ZQPei/deep_sort_pytorch) which tracks the persons.
-The reason behind the fact that it just tracks persons is that the deep association metric is trained on a person ONLY datatset.
+The reason behind the fact that it just tracks persons is that the deep association metric is trained on a person ONLY dataset.

 ## Description